V-Sekai/manuals/decisions/20230505-cross-platform-artwork-distribution.md

 ## Proposed Solution

-Distribute artwork in Blend, GLB, VRM, and Unity Asset Package formats to ensure easy portability and compatibility with multiple platforms, enhancing the overall user experience.
+Distribute artwork in Blend, VRM, and Unity Asset Package formats to ensure easy portability and compatibility with multiple platforms, enhancing the overall user experience.

 ## Implementation

-1. Create and export artwork in Blend, GLB, VRM, and Unity Asset Package formats.
+1. Create and export artwork in Blend, VRM, and Unity Asset Package formats.
 1. Utilize appropriate formats for each platform, ensuring compatibility and optimal performance.

 ## Positive Consequences